dsc-courses/practice.dsc10.com/problems/wi22-final/q9-sneak-peak-disc09.md

 # BEGIN SUBPROB

-Lets try to a construct a 95% confidence interval for the true mean points per game by using the Central Limit Theorem.

-Assume that you have a random sample of size 36 of games in a basketball season with mean number of points per game = 9 and standard deviation = 4.

-Compute a 95% confidence interval for the true mean points per game.
+Suppose you have a random sample of 36 games in a basketball season.
+In your sample, the mean number of points per game is 9, with a standard deviation of 4 points per game.
+Using only this information, compute a 95% confidence interval for the true mean points per game in that season.
 What are the left and right endpoints of your interval?
-Give your answers as numbers in mixed number notation.

 # BEGIN SOLN

 **Answer:** $[7.667, 10.333]$